 How to test your A1c

-Your doctor or endocrinologist should test your A1c regularly (typically every 3-6 months).
-The doctor simply pricks your finger (or ear if you prefer) and takes a tiny blood sample.
-If the doctor’s office has an A1c kit, you should get your result before your consultation is over.
+Your doctor or endocrinologist should check your A1c regularly (typically every 3 to 6 months).
+The doctor simply pricks your finger and takes a tiny blood sample.

-The home kits are generally accurate within plus/minus 0.5 percentage points, which is more than good enough to give you a trustworthy result.
-The downside of the home kits is that they require a larger amount of blood (four large drops) than a regular blood sugar test, and if you don’t apply enough blood, you’ll get an error message and will have lost a test strip.
+The downside of the home kits is that they require a larger amount of blood (generally, several large drops) than a regular blood sugar check, and if you don’t apply enough blood, you’ll get an error message and will have lost an A1c test strip.

 You can find home test kits on Amazon and in some pharmacies.
+Be sure that your home A1c kit is used prior to the expiration date.

 Why you should care about your A1c